Welcome to my Personal Homepage!

 Attending and passing successfully ITA (International Teaching Assistant) Workshop, Texas Tech University, 2015.

-Admitted to attend NODET high school (National Organization for Development of Exceptional Talents–designated for top 5% of the entire high school students in the country), Tehran, Iran.
+Admitted to attend NODET high school (National Organization for Development of Exceptional Talents–designated for the top 5% of the entire high school students in the country), Tehran, Iran.

 CSE6220: Introduction to High-Performance Computing, Graduate Teaching Assistant, Computer Science Department, Georgia Tech University, Spring 2019.